mfons/nephcounter/README.md

 # Nephcounter TODO list
-- [X] Mercury
 - [ ] think about wording of Standard Reference versus Name Brand
-- [ ] on refresh sometimes redux nutrients-of-interest count does not get updated
+- [X] on refresh sometimes redux nutrients-of-interest count does not get updated
 - [ ] when you are typing stuff into the food list make the search less picky about spelling and capitalization

 # Polymer App Toolbox - Starter Kit